hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 ![Trunk Connect Github]({{ site.baseurl }}/assets/2024-08-15-protecting-code-quality-with-trunk.io/trunk_connect_github.PNG)

-I have three organisations at this point in git hub and eventually added them all.
-This became three organisations represented in Trunk under the url `https://app.trunk.io/{organisation-name}`.
+I have three organisations at this point in github and eventually added them all.
+This became three organisations represented in Trunk under the url format `https://app.trunk.io/{organisation-name}`.

 Now that we have trunk setup on our organisations lets initialise it on a repo.
 Still in trunk on the code quality tab, select a repo in the top left hand corner.
 If you have not used trunk on a repo in this organisation before you will be asked to setup a .trunk repository.
 This is the github action that gets added to all organisations that leverage trunk to perform appropriate checks.
 You can see mine are identical on my personal [datagriff](https://github.com/dataGriff/.trunk/blob/main/.github/workflows/trunk-check.yaml){:target="\_blank"}, [hungovercoders](https://github.com/hungovercoders/.trunk){:target="\_blank"} and [hungovercoders-blog](https://github.com/hungovercoders-blog/.trunk){:target="\_blank"} organisations.

 You can then configure trunk to run on every pull request to that repository (critical!) and/or at certain time intervals.

 ![Trunk Configure Code Quality]({{ site.baseurl }}/assets/2024-08-15-protecting-code-quality-with-trunk.io/trunk_configure_code_quality.PNG)

+Its worth noting that there is [native slack integration](https://docs.trunk.io/administration/integration-for-slack#add-trunk-to-your-slack-workspace-admin-privileges-required){:target="\_blank"} if you wanted to receive notifications on poor code quality scenarios.

 Next we'll look at how we can start leveraging trunk in our codebases while developing to start embedding code quality in our workflow.